Alianza Islámica: Post Alianza Islamica

-Ibrahim Gonzalez went on to a distinguished career as a musician, activist, and television and radio personality known primarily for his popular radio show on WBAI.
-He died in his sleep In 2013 at age 57.
+Ibrahim Gonzalez went on to be a musician, activist, and television and radio personality known primarily for his popular radio show on WBAI.
+He died in his sleep in 2013 at age 57.

 After 30 years on the railroad, Figueroa devoted himself to drug counseling and writing and lecturing on Alianza Islamica's legacy and Islam's spiritual dimension.

 Ocasio also ended his railroad career after 35 years and settled to a life of writing, lecturing, and spending time on the family farm.

 In 2021, Rahim Ocasio with Juan Jose Galvan announced their book project, Alianza Islamica: Spanish Harlem’s Islamic Odyssey.